Rushmi Chakravarthi

-Rushmi Chakravarthi (రుష్మి చక్రవర్తి; born 9 October 1977) is a former professional tennis player from India.
+Rushmi Chakravarthi (రుష్మి చక్రవర్తి; born 9 October 1977) is an Indian former professional tennis player.
 She won a record 52 ITF titles, the highest number set by an Indian female player.
 She turned professional, after playing in the first round of the WTA Tour tournament Sunfeast Open, held at Kolkata in September 2005.
 Her last match on the ITF Circuit took place in June 2017 in Aurangabad.

 Tennis career

 2005–2010

 She was predominantly an ITF Circuit player.
 In her career, Chakravarthi played on the WTA Tour on two occasions, at the Sunfeast Open in 2005 and 2006, losing in round one both times.

 Her career highlight was winning four medals (of which two were gold) at the 2003 Afro-Asian Games.
 Rushmi has represented India at the Asian Games in 2002, 2006 and 2010.

 Chakravarthi lost in the qualifying of the Malaysian Open.
 This was her only performance in a WTA tournament outside India.

 She has also competed in the 2010 Commonwealth Games in Delhi, where she progressed to the quarterfinals by beating English Katie O'Brien, and won the doubles bronze medal with Sania Mirza.